 Game plan: While preparing and rubbing the turkey, remember to save the neck and the little bag of giblets found in its cavity.

-2 medium yellow onions, peeled and coarsely chopped
+- 2 medium yellow onions, peeled and coarsely chopped

-2celery stalks, coarsely chopped
+- 2 celery stalks, coarsely chopped

-2carrots, coarsely chopped
+- 2 carrots, coarsely chopped

-8 cups turkey stock or low-sodium chicken broth (2 quarts)
+- 8 cups turkey stock or low-sodium chicken broth (2 quarts)

-3/4 cup Kentucky bourbon
+- 3/4 cup Kentucky bourbon

-8 fresh sage leaves
+- 8 fresh sage leaves

-2/3 cupheavy cream
+- 2/3 cup heavy cream